-SWID’s area of operation was extended from Jinja District to busoga subregion with 11 Districts By the government of Uganda recognising the work well done.
+SWID’s area of operation was extended from Jinja District to busoga subregion with 11 Districts By the government of Uganda recognizing the work well done.

 -SWID was formed to help the grass root women to defend their rights.
 The organization currently has over 1000 grassroots women as its membership in rural and Urban Districts of busoga subregion.